 France’s iconic capital city is filled with fantastic monuments.
-Many are known all over the world like the Eiffel Tower and the Arc De Triomphe.
-However, some are less well known.
+Many monuments in Paris are known all over the world like the Eiffel Tower and the Arc De Triomphe.
+However, some are less well-known.

 Here is my list of the 25 Paris Monuments you absolutely must-see when visiting Paris – a mix of the most famous and those that should be.

 Things to Book in Paris Before You Leave Home